Find answers to frequently asked questions about Saint Louis University's Micah program.

 Though core requirements can vary by school, Micah classes can usually be counted toward students' graduation requirements.
 In most cases, the Micah program does not add more academic requirements.

 Yes.
-Though the Micah program is faith-based, it includes students from a variety of religious backgrounds and denominations.
+The Micah community is interfaith and includes students from a variety of religious backgrounds and denominations.

 We work at service sites in urban communities near campus.
 This service focuses on building relationships with the people who work at the organizations, those who are being served, and other Micah students.